aragilar/dnd-flask/data/documentation/combat.md

 **Acid.** The corrosive spray of a black dragon's breath and the dissolving enzymes secreted by a black pudding deal acid damage.

-**Bludgeoning.** Blunt force attacks - hammers, falling, constriction, and the like - deal bludgeoning damage.
+**Bludgeoning.** Blunt force attacks---hammers, falling, constriction, and the like---deal bludgeoning damage.

 **Cold.** The infernal chill radiating from an ice devil's spear and the frigid blast of a white dragon's breath deal cold damage.